galacean/engine-toolkit/.github/HOW_TO_CONTRIBUTE.md

 # How to Contribute

-The following is a set of guidelines for contributing to Oasis.
+The following is a set of guidelines for contributing to Galacean.
 Please spend several minutes reading the article before you create an issue or pull request.<br />

 ## Code of Conductor